A dressed singlet-triplet qubit in germanium: Results

 We complete the characterization of the resonantly driven ST qubit with a measurement of the key decay times.
 By applying the pulse sequences described in Fig.\,\ref{fig2}e, we find a dephasing time of $T_\mathrm{2}^{*}=1.9\,\mu$s and a Hahn echo time of $T_\mathrm{2}^\mr{H}=4.2\,\mu$s.
-Both coherence times are among the highest reported for hole ST systems~\cite{zhang2024universal,jirovec2021singlet,liles2023singlet}.
+Both coherence times are among the highest reported for hole ST systems \cite{zhang2024universal,jirovec2021singlet,liles2023singlet}.
+Although operation at low $B$ increases the dephasing time, we note that there is a trade-off between dephasing time and gate speed (for resonant gates) which can be fundamentally improved by operating in specific $B$ field directions \cite{hendrickx2024sweet}.
 A Rabi oscillation is plotted in Fig.\,\ref{fig2}f from which a Rabi decay time of $T_{2}^\mathrm{R}=20.3\,\mu$s is extracted, constituting an order of magnitude longer than $T_\mathrm{2}^*$.
 Finally, regarding the decay time $T_1$, no decay was observed during a wait time of 5\,ms, hence we lower bound $T_1>5$\,ms. The simple electrical control of this qubit, the high Rabi frequency achievable, and the long $T_1$ time make it an excellent candidate for implementing continuous driving protocols.

-\section{Dressed ST qubit state space}
+\subsection{Dressed ST qubit state space}

 The continuous application of a resonant exchange drive leads to the realization a dressed ST qubit.
 To understand this qubit's state space, it is useful to first change the basis states of the rotating frame from \{\updownRtilde, \downupRtilde\} in Fig.\,\ref{fig1}e(ii) to \{\SRtilde, \TRtilde\} in Fig.\,\ref{fig1}e(iii).